If you want to give notice to end your council tenancy, you must complete a Notice to Quit form.

 If you return your keys late, you may be charged additional rent and the cost of changing the locks, if necessary.

-• any repairs, damage or missing fittings that were your responsibility
+• repairs, damage or missing fittings that are your responsibility

 • removing rubbish or other items left in the property

-• rent if you continue to occupy the property after your tenancy has ended
+• rent if you continue to occupy the property after your tenancy ends

-If you do not pay outstanding rent or other charges, we may take court action or recover the debt through collection procedures.
+If you have any outstanding rent or other charges when your tenancy ends, we may take court action or use debt recovery procedures to recover the money owed.

 Get independent advice